DEFRA/defra-logging-facade/README.md

 It uses twelve-factor app principles and may be configured completely via environment variables.

 ## Cloning
-Cloning via SSH from behind a corporate firewall which blocks port 22:
+Cloning via SSH from behind a firewall which blocks port 22:
 ```bash
 git clone ssh://git@ssh.github.com:443/DEFRA/defra-logging-facade
 ```